 Buzzy (Source)

 Buzzy is an AI companion for children.
-My kids love talking to Alexa but it frequently doesn't understand questions, so this is an attempt to do something better.
+My kids love talking to Alexa but it frequently doesn't understand questions, so this is an attempt to do something better and run on low-power devices.

 Smelter (Source)